-Being an indie filmmaker, myself, I could not agree with Darren’s sentiments more.
-And
+Being an indie filmmaker myself, I could not agree with Darren’s sentiments more.
+So,

-so, a year or two after Darren and I met, when my wife and I were discussing launching
+about a year and a half after Darren and I met, when my wife and I were discussing

-my next project, I thought I’d give Darren a call to see if he’d like to get involved.
+starting another project, I thought I’d give Darren a call to see if he’d like to join in.